 Overseeding

 Overseed existing lawn with your relevant Kentucky bluegrass seed variety.
-Should be done along with your fertilizing application a month before frost.
+It should be done along with your fertilizing application a month before frost.

 Aeration